EngineeringSoftware/CoditT5/README.md

 ## Introduction

-This repo contains the code and artifacts for producing the experiments in [CoditT5: Pretraining for Source Code and Natural Language Editing ](https://arxiv.org/abs/2208.05446)
+This repo contains the code and artifacts for reproducing the experiments in [CoditT5: Pretraining for Source Code and Natural Language Editing](https://arxiv.org/abs/2208.05446).
 In this work, we introduce CoditT5 for software **edit** tasks.
 CoditT5 is a large Language Model pretrained with a novel objective to explicitly model edits.
-CoditT5 sets the state-of-the-art for comment update, bug fixing and automated code review.
+CoditT5 sets the state-of-the-art for downstream tasks including comment updating, bug fixing and automated code review.

 The code includes: